Who needs to register

 Whether you need to register will depend on the exact circumstances of the arrangement you have in place.

-If you're helping with the letting and management of a property that's owned by a family member, you won't usually be expected to register if:
+If you're helping with the letting and management of a property that's owned by a family member, you will not usually be expected to register if:

 - you're making no money from it - not charging a fee or being paid (no commercial gain)